Orphan Basin: Environmental impact of exploration

 A variety of specific issues have been highlighted with respect to the environmental impact of oil exploration in the area.
-Noise disturbance from seismic surveys may have negative effects on the marine mammal and fish populations.
-This can lead to detrimental effects on fisheries, including the crab fishery, the most lucrative fishery for the province of Newfoundland.
-A large area of exploration in the basin is in deep-water, where delicate deep-sea corals and chemosynthetic organisms may reside.
-The pulses from seismic surveys and airguns involved in the exploration process may alter swimming patterns of fish and interfere with the underwater communication of certain species of marine life.
+Noise disturbance from seismic surveys may have adverse effects on the marine mammal and fish populations.
+This can lead to detrimental impacts on fisheries, including the crab fishery, the most lucrative fishery for the province of Newfoundland.
+A large area of exploration in the basin is in deepwater, where delicate deep-sea corals and chemosynthetic organisms may reside.
+The pulses from seismic surveys and airguns involved in the exploration process may alter the swimming patterns of fish and interfere with the underwater communication of certain species of marine life.
 Diving sea birds may also be affected.
-High levels of noise from other related anthropogenic sources such as boats and drilling operations may mask the detection of weaker biologically important sounds of marine mammals.
+High levels of noise from other related anthropogenic sources, such as boats and drilling operations, may mask the detection of weaker biologically important sounds of marine mammals.

 Chemical wastes discharged during drilling operations are also of environmental concern.
-Among these, but not limited to, are greywater, blackwater, bilge water and ballast water.
+Among these, but not limited to, are greywater, blackwater, bilge water, and ballast water.
 Accidental events such spills of diesel fuel during vessel loading/unloading and oil or gas during blowouts also raise concerns for environmental damage.

-Routine exploration and drilling activity in the basin can most likely be conducted without much impact to the surrounding environment if activities are kept at a minimum and sensitive areas are avoided.
+Routine exploration and drilling activity in the basin can be conducted without much impact on the surrounding environment if activities are kept at a minimum and sensitive areas are avoided.

 If an oil spill akin to that of the Deepwater Horizon in the Gulf of Mexico (2010) occurred in the basin, the environmental repercussions could be even worse.
 The Deepwater spill was due to the failure of the blowout preventer - a failure which may be attributed to the great depth of the well.
-The current Chevron well in the basin is almost twice as deep as the Deepwater Horizon well in the Gulf, possibly posing increased risk for blowout preventer failure.
+The current Chevron well in the basin is almost twice as deep as the Deepwater Horizon well in the Gulf, possibly posing an increased risk for blowout preventer failure.
 Methane hydrate crystals, which form in low temperatures and high pressure, formed and prevented early attempts to plug the Gulf well.
 This pressure is doubled in the basin due to the increased ocean depth.
-Any rigs to drill a relief well in the event of similar spill in the basin would have to be brought in from other areas, such as the Gulf of Mexico.
-This increased wait time for a relief well to be drilled as well as the typically harsh weather conditions of the North Atlantic would make a spill in this region particularly difficult.
+Any rigs to drill a relief well in the event of a similar spill in the basin would have to be brought in from other areas, such as the Gulf of Mexico.
+This increased wait time for a relief well to be drilled, as well as the typically harsh weather conditions of the North Atlantic, would make a spill in this region particularly difficult.